Looking to do a day trip from Osaka to Hiroshima and Miyajima?

 Hiroshima Castle

-To be honest I didn’t actually make it to Hiroshima Castle myself (the pic is a stock photo for the post), mainly due to my time limit, but also because I had seen so many castles by then.
+To be honest, I didn’t make it to Hiroshima Castle myself (the pic is a stock photo for the post), mainly due to my time limit, but also because I had seen so many castles by then.

-If you are short on time, want to get to Miyajima, and plan to see or have seen other castles in Japan, then I would say to skip the castle like I did.
+If you are short on time, want to get to Miyajima Island, and plan to see or have seen other castles in Japan, then I would say to skip the castle as I did.

 If you do want to visit you can find more information on Hiroshima Castle here.